Status: On Trial

 Ahmed Naji was temporarily released from prison in Egypt on December 22, 2016, after his two-year prison sentence for “violating public modesty” was suspended by an appeals court on December 18.
 He was charged by state prosecutors after an Egyptian citizen complained that an excerpt from Naji’s book, The Use of Life, had caused him to experience heart palpitations and a drop in blood pressure due to certain sexual content in the story.
 A lower court had previously acquitted Naji in December 2015, but on appeal a higher court found Naji guilty and sentenced him to the maximum prison term of two years.
 Immediately after his sentencing on February 20, 2016, Naji was taken to prison and was in jail for 10 months.
-In a hearing on January 1, 2017, the court set a subsequent trial date of April 2, May 7 and May 21 to continue the appeals process; Naji will remain out of jail, though subject to a travel ban, while the trial was underway.
+In a hearing on January 1, 2017, the court set subsequent trial dates of April 2, May 7 and May 21 to continue the appeals process; Naji remained out of jail, though subject to a travel ban, while the trial was underway.
 On May 21, 2017, the Court of Cassation approved the challenge filed by Naji, overturning his original conviction and two-year prison sentence and ordering a retrial.
 However, he has been unable to leave the country since then, with authorities arguing that he must remain in the country to await the retrial.
 On January 7, 2018, Naji’s retrial on charges of “violating public modesty” has been referred to a criminal court.

 On May 16, 2016, PEN honored Ahmed Naji with the PEN/Barbey Freedom to Write Award recognizing his struggle in the face of adversity for the right to freedom of expression.
 Watch the livestream of the award ceremony at PEN’s literary gala on May 16 at 9.15pm.